AscendingPassage.com HOME PAGE.

 fairylike lightness, delicious proportions, delicate fantasy, a spell

-as of subtle magicians; in the Cappella Palatina, a jeweled splendor,
+as of subtle magicians.
+In the Cappella Palatina, a jeweled splendor,

 combined with a small perfection of form which simply captivates the